talfig/Assembler/README.md

 ```

 ## Installation
+Ready to build?
+Follow these steps:

-To build the assembler, ensure you have a C compiler installed.
-Then, clone the repository and run:
+1. Ensure you have a C compiler installed.
+2. Clone this repository.
+3. Navigate to the project directory and run:

 ```bash
 make